Keep motivated for your half marathon with these runners tips.

 #3 Use shorter races

 Training for a half marathon takes a long time, so why not pepper your training plan with actual races as well as long runs?
-You can easily replace some of your short runs with a Parkrun (add mileage before or after if you need to), or enter a 10K or two.
+Enter a 10K or two.
 It keeps you motivated, takes the pressure of the half marathon, and gives you a chance to practice pacing and negative splits.

 #4 Train for negative splits